TimeMachine1994/081925-SvelteTweb/082325-master-tech-doc-cont.md

 -   **SvelteKit Endpoints:** Existing Next.js API routes for admin functionality, login, and search will be re-implemented as SvelteKit `+server.ts` endpoints.
     -   A new endpoint at `/my-portal/tributes/[memorialId]/upload` handles photo uploads.
 It accepts `multipart/form-data`, validates user ownership of the memorial, uploads the file to a structured path in Firebase Storage, and updates the corresponding memorial document in Firestore with the new photo's URL.
+    -   New endpoints at `/api/set-admin-claim` and `/api/set-role-claim` have been created to allow administrators to manage user permissions via Firebase custom claims.
 -   **Cloud Functions:** Existing callable Cloud Functions for creating memorials, saving calculator configurations, and processing payments will be maintained.

 ## 6. Component Migration Plan